-Joining one of the Board committees -- which are open to all parents -- may be a good way to give time to the School.
-Some committees are permanent, and some are constituted on an as-needed basis.
-The best way to follow their activity is to read the Board minutes.
-It is always acceptable to call a committee chairperson, or any Board member, to ask about serving on a committee.
+Joining a Board committee -- open to all -- is a good way to give time to the School.
+Some committees are permanent, while others are constituted on an as-needed basis.
+The best way to follow their activity is to attend meetings.
+It is always acceptable to contact the board or its members to ask about serving on a committee.